-The Control Center contains up to 5 menu headings (System Monitor, Basic Setting, LED Device, FlexiKey and Extra Setting) in the top left of the Control Center.
-Click the menu headings and then click any of the buttons outlined on the following pages (Design I series computers will not have System Monitor or Flexikey tabs, and will only contain LED Device for white illuminated keyboards).
+The Control Center contains 4 menu headings (System Monitor, Basic Setting, FlexiKey and Extra Setting) in the top left of the Control Center.
+A further menu item (LED Device) is available for systems supporting illuminated white LED keyboards and illuminated color LED keyboards only.
+Click the menu headings and then click any of the buttons outlined on the following pages.